The Disputed Conviction of Darlie Lynn Routier

 A few members of this group can be found right here on the Darlie Routier support HubPages blogs as commenters and one as an author.
 Most of the HubPage authors themselves, are more controlled.
 One such author and this author have discussed the case on her HubPage on several occasions and we both politely agreed to disagree.

 Most members of this second group get the most hateful when challenged to provide a credible source to backup a statement they've made that they're trying to pass as fact.
 When they can't do it, they show their a*ses with the cussing and the insults and general cyber-bullying.
-They go on other support sites and slander your name, make wild accusations about you, and basically set themselves up to be the receiver of a serious libel suit, which this author has been seriously considering lately.
-Fortunately few in numbers, people in this group display a total lack of self-control, get extremely angry when not agreed with, and possess the potential for violence.
+They go on other support sites and slander your name, make wild accusations about you, and basically set themselves up to be the receiver of a serious libel suit, which this author has been seriously considering with one particular individual.
+Fortunately few in numbers, people in this group display a total lack of self-control, get extremely angry when not agreed with, and most likely possess the potential for violence.

 Facebook has a group calling themselves "The Extreme Darlie Support Group."
 Interestingly, if you look at this group's members, many of them are also members of the "Jodi Arias Support Group."
 That kind of speaks for itself.

 Darlie supporters love to direct people to an old CBS 20/20 special taped 18 years ago in 1999, hosted by moderator Sylvia Chase.
 They feature juror Charlie Samford stating he was incorrect in his guilty verdict; however he has since recanted that opinion.
 (Discussed later in this blog) And, Sylvia Chase states the defense was never given the entire silly string video including the memorial service conducted before the spraying of the silly string.
 Her statement is totally untrue.
 Darlie's lead defense attorney, Doug Mulder, has even stated that they did receive the entire video, and for reasons unknown decided not to present it to the jury or object to the memorial service segment not being shown to the jury by the prosecution.

 "If the theory doesn't match the facts, change the facts"